Basilica of Sainte-Anne-du-Congo in Brazzaville

 The Basilica of Sainte-Anne-du-Congo (French: Basilique Sainte-Anne-du-Congo) is a monumental catholic church in Brazzaville, Republic of the Congo.

 Construction

 The church was completed in 1943.
 The architect was Roger Erell.

+History

+Denis Sassou Nguesso, President of the Republic of the Congo, attended a Requiem Mass at the church on 25 April 2025 rather than attending the funeral of Pope Francis at the Vatican.
+Other officials in attendance at the mass included First Lady Antoinette Sassou Nguesso, Prime Minister Anatole Collinet Makosso, President of the Senate Pierre Ngolo, the President of the National Assembly Isidore Mvouba.